 Critical value of χ2 (0.05, 1) = 3.841

-Step 5: Calculated χ2 value is less than the critical value of χ2 for a 0.05 significance level, hence failed to reject the null hypotheses.
+Step 5: Calculated χ2 value is less than the critical value of χ2 for a 0.05 significance level, hence we have no convincing evidence to reject the null hypothesis

 Six Sigma Black Belt Certification Mood’s Median Test Questions: